kotoko/configs/firefox/Readme.md

 * most about:config flags

-Todo:

-* add extensions and configure them

 Instruction:

-* create new profile (firefox -no-remote -ProfileManager) (-no-remote == no internet -> avoid sending telemetry on fresh start)
+1. Create new profile: `firefox -no-remote -ProfileManager` (-no-remote == no internet -> avoid sending telemetry on fresh start).
-* close firefox
+2. Close firefox.
-* delete everything from inside profile folder
+3. Delete all files/folders from inside profile folder.
-* copy files from repo to profile folder
+4. Copy files from folder `profile-abcxyz/` to profile folder.
+5. Go into addon settings and turn on all extensions.
+6. Configure extensions to your liking.